-Apple’s new AirTag allows you to track items almost anywhere, leveraging the network of nearly one billion iOS devices around the world.
+Apple’s AirTags allows you to track items almost anywhere, leveraging the network of nearly one billion iOS devices around the world.
 You can use them to track your keys and luggage, your musical instruments and your tools, or even your bicycle or skateboard.

 You can use the Find My app to locate your tagged items, and, as you get close to them, if you have an iPhone 11 or later, you can get precise directions until you find your lost item.

-Here’s everything you can do with AirTags, with links to articles we’ve published that go into more detail.
+Here’s everything you can do with AirTags, and everything else you may want to know about them—with links to articles we’ve published that go into more detail.